-A baseline is created with an intention that it may be required as a backup or point of reference at some time in the future so that a model that has changed can be compared with the snapshot and differences determined.
-This may be needed just to identify that differences exist or it may be needed so that the entire package or individual changes can be rolled back to the state contained in the baseline (snapshot).
+A Baseline is created with an intention that it could be required as a backup or point of reference at some time in the future, so that a model that has changed can be compared with the snapshot and differences determined.
+This might be required just to identify that differences exist, or so that the entire Package or individual changes can be rolled back to the state contained in the Baseline (snapshot).
+The first step in this process is to locate the required

-The first step in this process is to locate the required baseline and then to identify the differences.
-The baseline comparison tool can be used to visualize the changes that have occurred between the time of the baseline and the current time.
-Individual changes are not recorded as they are in the auditing facility but rather the accumulative results of the changes are presented.
+The first step in this process is to locate the required Baseline and then to identify the differences.
+The Baseline Comparison tool can be used to visualize the changes that have occurred between the time of the Baseline and the current time.
+Individual changes are not recorded as they are in the auditing facility, but rather the accumulative results of the changes are presented.